4 things to know: Bills draft pick TE Dalton Kincaid

 Medical report

-Kincaid did not perform drills at the NFL scouting combine or Utah’s pro day due to an upper-back injury.
+Kincaid did not perform drills at the NFL scouting combine or Utah’s pro day due to a thoracic injury.
 He also missed games during his senior season with a shoulder ailment and did not participate in the Senior Bowl game.

 Those physical issues did not deter the Bills.